-Statutory decision makers under EMA have authority to amend waste discharge permits.
+Statutory decision makers (under s.16 of EMA) have the authority to amend waste discharge permits.
 Permits are site-specific documents, and therefore, requirements within permits are also site-specific.
 For the fish processing permit amendment project, issues are being considered on a sector-wide scale.
-At the same time, decisions about what is reasonable and appropriate for protection of the environment, and resulting permit requirements, will be made one at a time, considering the unique situation of each individual facility.
-First Nations consultation will be conducted for each permit amendment.
+At the same time, decisions about what is reasonable and appropriate for the protection of the environment, and resulting permit requirements, are made one at a time, considering the unique situation of each individual facility.
+Consultation with Indigenous groups is being conducted for each permit amendment.

 Gathering Information from Permittees

-Input from permittees and First Nations is important to the permit amendment process and will inform decision making.
+Input from permittees and Indigenous groups is important to the permit amendment process and is being used to inform decision making.

 A generic Information Requirements Table (IRT) was sent to all permittees on August 17, 2018 and was updated on September 28, 2018.
-This table is broad in order to cover a variety of scenarios and the information listed may not be applicable to every facility.
-A final Information Requirements Table specific to each permit will be created after review of the site specific considerations.
-To explain the amendment process and the information requirements, the Ministry gave a presentation to permittees through a series of webinars in September 2018 .
+The IRT was intended to collect current information about each discharge and the receiving environment to inform site specific amendments to each permit.
+To explain the amendment process and the information requirements, the Ministry gave a presentation to permittees through a series of webinars in September 2018.

-Permit reviews for higher priority facilities began in July 2018.
-It is anticipated that amendment and consultation processes for these permits will continue through the summer and fall.
 A general schedule is provided below.
-This schedule is subject to change as the project proceeds, but the Ministry is committed to completing the project in as timely a manner as possible.
+This schedule is subject to change as the project proceeds.
+However, the Ministry is committed to completing the project in a timely manner.